tombui99/tombui99/README.md

 - 🔭 I’m currently working on Angular and Dotnet projects!
 - 🌱 I’m currently learning React
 - 💬 Ask me about Javascript, Angular, NodeJS and ASP.NET Core
+- - 📫 How to reach me: @tombui99

 <!--
 **tombui99/tombui99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.